aherbert/gdsc-smlm/docs/analysis_plugins.rst

         where :math:`w` is the ``Rate window``.
 Use a value of 0 to show the number of activations per frame.

+    * - Dark time tolerance
+      - The maximum dark time allowed between activations for connection into a continuous burst.

 Output
 ~~~~~~